-The scaffolding is up and our £13 million renovation project is now underway at Morley College London’s North Kensington Centre.
+The scaffolding is up and our £13 million, DfE-funded renovation project is underway at Morley College London’s North Kensington Centre on Wornington Road.

 We’re focused on making Morley College London the best place to learn.
-That’s why we’re embarking on an ambitious upgrade programme that will make the North Kensington Centre one of London’s top places for higher and further education.
+That’s why we’ve embarked on an ambitious upgrade programme that will make the North Kensington Centre one of London’s top places for higher and further education.

 Highlights of the renovation will include:

 - Front extension to create new accessible entrance

 - Three-storey rear extension with multi-use community and performance hall and additional teaching spaces